jord655/jord655/README.md

 If an idea pops into my head, chances are i'll build it.

-My main tech stacks are:  HTML, CSS, JS, React, React Native, PHP, Java, C, C++
+My main tech stacks are:  HTML, CSS, JS, Typescript, React, React Native, PHP, Java, C, C++

 I've got a bunch of pinned project, but my favorite is my Anime streaming site